ag-rust/escapade/README.md

 ## TODO

-* Document
-* Think about the interface a bit
+* Think about the interface a bit more
 * Bump to 1.0.0

 ## License